-A) These can only move by rail (counting as 1 RE against Rail Cap).
-They must be located in a major or minor city hex.

-- B) Up to 3 SP of each turn's "Army Group HQ" supply may be placed with the Army Group HQ. - C) They have a Throw range and function as any other HQ for supply, combat, Flak DRM and bridging capabilities. - D) An Army Group HQ may carry 1 SP with it (indicated by the '1' next to its unit type box).
-Once per turn during the Movement Phase, an Army Group HQ may place this SP in any hex within its Throw range.
-No Transport Points are involved, just place the SP in the new hex.
-Once expended, invert the counter to its '0' side to so indicate.
-The SP must be replenished before it can be placed again.
-The HQ replenishes by absorbing 1 SP that is present in its hex at the start of a Movement Phase (and re-flipping to the '1' side).
-There is no MA cost for performing these actions.
-It may only carry/place increments of 1 SP.
+- A) They can only move by rail (counting as 1 RE against Rail Cap).
+They must be located in a major or minor city hex. - B) All "Air Bases, Army or Army Group HQ" supply not placed with Air Bases or Army HQs is placed with the Army Group HQ. - C) They have a throw range and function as any other HQ for supply, Flak DRM, but cannot perform engineer functions. - D) Special Supply Capability: An Army Group HQ may carry 1 SP with it as it moves.
+Once per turn, an Army Group HQ in Combat Mode may place 1 SP which is stacked with the HQ at the start of the Movement Phase in any hex within its throw range.
+No Transport Points are required, just place the SP in the new hex (considered "unloading" per 12.2a).
+Special dumps may not be created this way when the Army Group HQ is in Move Mode (the 0 on the counter).

 - E) Once per game turn, an Army Group HQ may add a +1/-1 die roll DRM to any combat (at least one Axis unit involved in the combat must be within the Throw range of the Army Group HQ).
-This must be announced before the dice are thrown and affects the Combat roll, not the Surprise roll. - F) Army Group HQs participate in combat like normal HQs.
-They are destroyed if forced to retreat after combat or by combat loss. - G) If destroyed, an Army Group HQ is rebuilt (at no cost) in the next Axis Reinforcement Phase, appearing in any friendly major or minor city hex.
+This must be announced before the dice are thrown and affects the Combat roll, not the Surprise roll. - F) Army Group HQs participate in combat like normal HQs, except that they are destroyed if forced to retreat. - G) If destroyed, an Army Group HQ is rebuilt (at no cost) in the next Axis Reinforcement Phase, appearing in any friendly detrainable major or minor city hex.
 The Soviets gain 2 VP for this each time it happens.
 In addition, ALL combats in the game from the moment of the HQs destruction to its replacement incur a -1 DRM to the Combat roll when Axis units are the attacker and a +1 DRM to the Combat roll when Axis units are the defender.